umutsevdi/JavaScript-Cheat-Sheet/README.md

 }
 ```
 The difference : functions that are defined as an expressions can not be hoisted, meaning that calling them before the definition causes an error.
+Arrow functions does not have binding entities which means keywords such as `this` and `super` can be called to get information from it's parent.

 ```js
 myExpressiveFunction(); // causes error